iredmail/docs/en_US/faq/backup.restore.md

 __Important note__:  There's only __ONE__ colon after `userPassword` string
 (`userPassword:`).

 * OpenLDAP service must be stopped while restoring backup.
-So we stop it first:
+So we stop it first (Note: OpenLDAP service name may be different on your machine, for example, `ldap`, `slapd`, etc, please use the correct one):

 ```
-# /etc/init.d/ldap stop
+# systemctl stop slapd
 ```

 * If you enabled additional LDAP schema files on old server, you `MUST` copy